 Let us now move on to the section on superluminescent diode properties.

-1) Being a SLD current limiting device, its emitted optical power is proportional to the current.
+1) Being a current-limiting device, its emitted optical power is proportional to the current.
 Unlike laser diodes, SLDs show a gradual increase in intensity with increasing current rather than a sharp increase.

 2) Residual spectral modulation, which is caused by non-zero reflections from SLD facets and characterizes parasitic Fabry-Perot modulation.

-3) The combination of laser-diode-like output power and brightness with a broad LED-like optical spectrum is what distinguishes superluminescent diodes (SLD).
+3) The combination of laser-diode-like output power and brightness with a broad LED-like optical spectrum is what distinguishes superluminescent diodes.

 4) SLD shows high sensitivity in external optical feedback because it has extremely high optical gain in its active region.

-5) SLDs are emitters with perfect Antireflection Coatings (AR) on the chip facets, similar to laser diodes.
+5) These diodes are emitters with perfect Antireflection Coatings (AR) on the chip facets, similar to laser diodes.

 6) A Superluminescent Diode light source has an optical power comparable to a laser diode, and the wavelength of an SLD remains stable even in extreme temperatures and aging variations.

 So these are 6 exceptional and distinct properties that make them ideal light sources for numerous applications.
-Let’s move on to the section on how SLDs work.
+Let’s move on to the section on how superluminescent laser diodes work.

 Like laser diodes, Superluminescent LEDs are focused on an electric drive p-n junction that becomes optically active and generates amplified emission over a broad wavelength range when biased in the forwarding direction.
 The wavelength and intensity of the SLED are determined by the composition of the active material as well as the injection current level.
 Single-pass amplification for spontaneous emission is generated along the waveguide to achieve lasting action.